Resources for schools and students

 We are passionate about inspiring the cancer researchers of the future.

-We work closely with schools in Sutton, Kensington and Chelsea and the surrounding boroughs to engage with local schools.
-Staff and students often visit schools to give talks and we hold a careers open evening at the ICR for local sixth-form students.
+We engage with local secondary schools in Sutton, Kensington and Chelsea and the surrounding boroughs to highlight the broad range of careers in science and encourage a diverse and inclusive next generation of researchers.
+Staff and students often visit schools to give talks, and we hold a careers open evening at the ICR for local sixth-form students.

-Our video and resource pack allows students to explore how our researchers discover new cancer drugs and develop them for patients.
+Explore how our researchers discover new cancer drugs and develop them for patients.

-Find the video and resource pack
+Download the resource pack

 Our world-leading research is conducted by people with a wide range of different skills, backgrounds and viewpoints.
 Our workforce includes researchers with backgrounds in maths, computer science, chemistry and physics, as well as in medicine and biology.